Analysis | Why Change the Bank of England’s Inflation Target?

 The Bank of England’s role has been in flux ever since it was founded in 1694 to fund a war with France.
 Its main job these days is to keep prices in check, something it has largely achieved since being handed control over interest rates 25 years ago.
 But like other central banks, it’s now struggling to calibrate policy in response to the economic shocks unleashed by the pandemic and Russia’s invasion of Ukraine.
-Inflation in the UK is soaring, leaving an institution long seen as a model for others to follow facing a crisis of credibility.
+Inflation in the UK has soared well past its official target, leaving an institution long seen as a model for others to follow facing a crisis of credibility.

-Prior to 1997, rates were set by the chancellor, with the BOE governor providing advice.
-Within days of taking office, Tony Blair’s Labour government gave the bank operational independence, a move designed to insulate monetary policy from the risk of political opportunism.
-The BOE initially targeted an inflation rate of 2.5% based on the Retail Prices Index excluding mortgage interest payments.
+Before 1997, interest rates were set by the chancellor, with the BOE governor providing advice.
+Within days of taking office, Tony Blair’s Labour government gave the bank operational independence and created a nine-member Monetary Policy Committee led by the governor, a move designed to insulate monetary policy from the risk of political opportunism.
+The BOE was initially given an inflation-rate target of 2.5% based on the Retail Prices Index excluding mortgage interest payments.
 In 2003, the goal was shifted to 2% based on the CPI.
 In 2013, the BOE saw its remit change again when George Osborne, the Conservative chancellor, said that letting inflation overshoot the target was tolerable if it was required to support growth and employment.
 At the time, inflation was running close to 3% and the economy was emerging from the euro area’s sovereign debt crisis.

 In the early 1980s, Margaret Thatcher’s government set money supply targets to grapple with double-digit inflation.
 The idea was to reach a certain level of money supply to keep prices stable in the long term, even if it meant higher inflation in the near term.
 However, the metrics being measured were volatile and sometimes contradicted other signals on the state of the economy.
 That led to monetary targets falling out of favor in official circles and an ill-fated shift to manipulating foreign exchange rates as a way to anchor inflation.
 Proponents of money supply measuring have reclaimed some authority after Tim Congdon, who advised Thatcher, predicted the latest inflation spike early on after seeing broad money growth rocket by 15% at the start of the pandemic.

 Some analysts have expressed concern that talk of revising the BOE’s remit again raises questions about the independence of the central bank from political meddling.
 Any loss of credibility for the BOE could damage the economy by making monetary policy less predictable, leading investors to demand higher returns for owning UK government debt.
-The chancellor can change the BOE remit overnight if needed by sending a letter to the governor.
+The chancellor has the power to change the BOE remit overnight by sending a letter to the governor.
 In practice, the government would probably formally consult on the matter to signal its intentions.

 • A Bank of England guide to interest rates and how they work.

-• The chancellor who introduced Britain’s first inflation target in 1992 says it would be a mistake to abandon the regime in favor of a money supply goal.
+• The chancellor who introduced Britain’s first inflation target in 1992 says it would be a mistake to abandon the regime.

 • QuickTakes on the post-Brexit City of London and changes to the US Federal Reserve’s framework.